5Sevenx/LinearAlgebra/README.md

 \end{pmatrix}
 $$

-We doing this the next way:
+We do this in the following way:

 A 1 + B -2 = C -1

 A 2 + B 0 = C 2

 A 3 + B 1 = C 4

 A 4 + B 2 = C 6

 **Another example**

 $$
 A = \begin{pmatrix}